Version 1.4 | 03-04-2019

 Student notification of non-attendance

 When you become aware that you will be unable to attend a session of any type, you must:

 - if you are notifying us ON THE DAY you are first absent due to illness etc, you must call us by phone in business hours as soon as possible and speak with one of our staff to inform us of the reason for your non-attendance, when it will commence, and when it is likely to conclude; and

 - supply us with a medical certificate where your non-attendance is in excess of two consecutive days of the course for medical reasons.

 Where you are booked-in for a simulator session, flight training session, flight test, formal test or examination:

-- your notification of non-attendance must be received (as above) at least 24 hours before the session is due to commence – unless there are serious, compelling and unforeseen circumstances that reasonably prevent this – which you must inform us of in advance;
+- your notification of non-attendance must be received by our staff (as above) at least 24 hours before the session is due to commence – unless there are serious, compelling and unforeseen circumstances that reasonably prevent this – which you must inform us of in advance;

-- if you do not notify us within the 24 hour requirement (as above), we will, on the second and all subsequent infringements of this requirement, debit your account for that session and require you to re-book and take that session at a later date at full-cost to you; and also
+- if you do not notify us within the 24 hour requirement (as above), we will, on the second and all subsequent infringements of this requirement, invoice you separately for that session and require you to re-book and take that session at a later date at full-cost to you; and also

 - you are fully responsible for the fees for every examination that you do not attend or provide notice of non-attendance within the 24-hour requirement.